ronen/backbone-chaining/README.md

 * Backbone-Associations implements the chained events through "event bubbling", in which every change gets propagated across relations and bubbles through the object graph triggering on the related models.
 If you have a large interconnected graph, bubbling can get very slow.
 Backbone-chaining works by targeted event proxying, so you only "pay" for event chains that you're listening to.

-* Backbone-Associations event chains only apply to the builtin events, whereas Backbone-chaining works with any custom events.
+* Backbone-Associations event chains only apply to the builtin events, whereas Backbone-chaining works with any events, builtin or cusomt.

 Conversely, Backbone-Associations provides a ["nested-chain" event](http://dhruvaray.github.io/backbone-associations/events.html#e-catalogue) that gets propogated through the object graph; Backbone-chaining does not support this.
 If you need "nested-chain", stick with Backbone-Associations' chaining.